Katy McNiff (she/her)

 In addition, she has conducted with the Thompson Street Opera Company in Louisville, Kentucky and the Arizona Rose Opera Company in Tucson, Arizona.
 As a classically trained singer, Mrs. McNiff has performed in ensembles with the Detroit Symphony Orchestra, San Francisco Symphony Orchestra, the Kings Singers, and was a vocalist for the 2015 Grammy Nominated "Milhaud's Oresteian Trilogy" by the University Musical Society Choral Union.

 Mrs. McNiff is currently pursuing her Doctorate of Philosophy in Music Education from Arizona State University.
 She holds a Masters Degree in Choral Conducting from the University of Arizona, a Masters Degree in Music Education from Arizona State University and Bachelor Degrees in Musicology and Voice from the University of Michigan.
 She has also studied Medieval Musicology at St Peters College, Oxford University.

 B.M Music Education

 Kimberly Waigwa, is thrilled to be joining Audivi Vocem as Co-Director after successfully completing two years as an active student participant.
 As a conductor and music educator, they have gained a reputation both in Tucson and Phoenix as a high caliber, high energy, and multifaceted educator, conductor, and community builder.
-They are a graduate of the University of Arizona’s Fred Fox School of Music, holding a Bachelor of Music in Choral Music Education and are currently pursuing a Masters degree at Temple University in Choral Conducting.
+They are a graduate of the University of Arizona’s Fred Fox School of Music, holding a Bachelor of Music in Choral Music Education and are currently completing a Masters degree at Temple University in Choral Conducting, with plans to continue as a Doctoral Student in Music Education at Temple University.

 Kimberly began their GALA Choruses journey when they first joined Desert Voices in 2010.
 Since then, Kimberly has made their conducting debut at the 2016 GALA Choruses Festival and worked as assistant and small ensemble director with Desert Voices, began as Artistic Director of the Phoenix Women’s Chorus, and is now Interim Artistic Director with Desert Voices.